codezonediitj/pydatastructs/docs/source/index.rst

 Installation
 ============

-After changing your directory to project root, you can install the package by running the following command,
+You can install the package by running the following command,

 ``pip install cz-pydatastructs``